THU-KEG/KoPL/doc/source/4_helloworld.rst

 Knowledge Base Preparation
 ----------------------------------

-Currently, we support the knowledge base in JSON, storing in
+Currently, we support knowledge base in JSON format in the form of:

-目前，我们支持JSON格式的知识库，其形式为:

 ::

 	{
-		# 概念
+		# Concepts
 		'concepts': {
 			'id': {
 				'name': '',
 				'subclassOf': ['<concept_id>'],
 			}
 		},
-		# 实体，确保与概念是不相交的
+		# Entities, which do not coincide with concepts
 		'entities': {
 			'id': {
 				'name': '<entity_name>',